FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 The **Device login and registration** mode is used to login (or register) to a user's account on a device that doesn't have a rich input device like a keyboard.
 In this case, a user wants to connect the device to their account, usually to ensure their account is active and the device is allowed to use their account.

-A good example of this mode is setting up a streaming app on an Apple TV or Roku.
+A good example of this mode is setting up a streaming app on an Apple TV, smart TV, or other device such as a Roku.
 In order to ensure you have a subscription to the streaming service, the app needs to verify the user's identity and connect to their account.
 The app on the Apple TV device displays a code and a URL and asks the user to visit the URL.
 The workflow for this mode is as follows:

 1. The user opens the app on the Apple TV.
 2. The app displays a code and a URL.